Nar13/CSV_project/README.md

 configure auto-scaling rules to automatically add or remove instances based on CPU utilization, memory usage, or other metrics.
 Set up monitoring and alerting to detect issues before they become critical.
-This could include using tools like Prometheus, Grafana to monitor metrics like CPU usage, memory usage, and HTTP response times, also use ELK for centralized logging
+This could include using tools like Prometheus, Grafana to monitor metrics like CPU usage, memory usage, and HTTP response times, also use ELK for centralized logging.